-Coding the game involved taking the initial game of Monopoly and using Hyperledger Fabric to create a trustless, immutable environment so that players don’t have to worry about cheating or the bank paying someone under the table.
+Coding the game involved taking the initial game and using Hyperledger Fabric to create a trustless, immutable environment so that players don’t have to worry about cheating or the bank paying someone under the table.

 The game works by writing four types of events to the ledger: